Gandji94/WWE_Outlier_Analysis/README.md

 Link: http://www.profightdb.com/

-This data was used to perform an outlier analysis, where we analysed the combination of positive comments and matches lost by the wrestler.
-This decision was made because we could not find enough wrestlers with more negative than positive comments.
+This data was used to perform an outlier analysis, where we analysed the combination of positive/negative comments and matches lost/won by the wrestler.
-The decision to analyse wrestlers' losses and positive comments was made to see if the wrestlers were being booked well or badly.
+The decision to analyse wrestlers' losses/wins and positive/negative comments was made to see if the wrestlers were being booked well or badly.
 For example, if a wrestler has a lot of positive comments, he should not have a lot of losses.
 But we also expect to find positive outliers, wrestlers with the most positive comments and few losses.

 The following algorithms were used to find the outliers: